onai254/ansible-k8s/README.md

 # ansible-linode
-Provisioning a linode server using ansible
+Provisioning a linode Virtual machies and installing the lettest version of kubernetes, Helm and Argocd using ansible